 Steinway’s Essex line is arranged in exactly the same way, but with the letter “E” added to the prefix to indicate that it is part of the Essex line.
 Two examples are the upright model EUP-123 and the grand model EGP-155.

 Two examples of model designations that make sense some of the time, but not all of the time, would be the model designations used by Yamaha and Kawai, the two rival piano makers from Hamamatsu, Japan, and the most widely known Japanese piano makers outside of Japan.
 For roughly 20 years, the primary Kawai grand piano line was the KG series, which predictably stood for Kawai Grand.
 All of the models carried the prefix “KG” followed by a hyphen and number.
-The number did not directly indicate size in centimeters, or any other form of measurement, but was simply a given model’s position in the hierarchy of Kawai grand models.
-For example, the Kawai KG-1 was the smallest size available, the KG-2 was the next size up, followed by the KG-3, the KG-5, the KG-6, and KG-7.
+The number did not directly indicate size in centimeters, or any other form of measurement, but simply alluded to the model’s position in the hierarchy of Kawai grand piano models.
+For example, the Kawai KG-1 was the smallest size available, followed by the larger KG-2, KG-3, KG-5, KG-6, and KG-7.
 Therefore, like the earlier Boston and Essex examples, the number does indicate size, but unlike the Boston and Essex, the number does NOT tell you what that size is.
 Interestingly, Kawai did not follow this pattern for their upright models.
 True, Kawai did have an upright line with the “Ku” prefix (yes, the lower-case “u” is intentional, as is the lower-case “b” further on), but it was one of many, MANY Kawai upright lines containing a bewildering number of prefixes such as “BL”, “BS”, “CE”, “CX”, “DS”, “Kb”, “KL”, “KS”, “NS”, “OP”, “SA”, “US”, “UST”, and “XO” that have no hidden meaning that we are aware of.
-Unless you’re in the piano business, and even if you’re in the piano business, remembering Kawai’s mind-numbing alphabet soup of model designations can be intimidating.
+Unless you’re in the piano business, and even if you’re in the piano business, remembering Kawai’s head-spinning alphabet soup of model designations can be intimidating.
 Luckily, they make wonderful pianos in our opinion, so we have decided to find their quirky model designations charming.

 (You may have noticed that there was no mention of a Kawai KG-4 model.
 That’s because there isn’t one.
 The number 4 is an inauspicious number in Japanese culture, the word for the number 4 being pronounced the same as one of the Japanese words for death, and therefore considered bad luck.
 Hence the number 4 is avoided in Japanese culture in much the same way that the number 13 is avoided in some Western cultures.)